sandialabs/seacas/packages/seacas/libraries/exodus/include/ExodusLargeModel.md

    }
 ```

-There are similar modifcations to the reading of the nodal coordinates
+There are similar modifications to the reading of the nodal coordinates
 and the reading of nodal variables.
 If interested in those functions, see the viewcvs URL
 listed above.